 Poblenou's most emblematic square is the one that also houses the oldest residences.
 These humble, white 19th-century buildings that line the square were the homes of fishermen when Poblenou was a fishing village.
 Small and sweet Plaça Prim doesn't need a lot of frills to seduce passers-by.
-Three fantastic ombú trees, a less-than-spectacular fountain, a few benches and a single restaurant ... but what restaurant!
-Els Pescadors has the privilege of exclusive terrace rights and, while you can become a part of the exclusive set with cash or credit card, it's imperative that you get stuck in to a selection of their fresh seafood dishes in the square to set everything right with the world.
+Three fantastic ombú trees, a less-than-spectacular fountain, a few benches and a single restaurant – but what a restaurant!
+Els Pescadors has the privilege of exclusive terrace rights and, while you can become a part of the elite set with cash or credit card, it's imperative that you order from their selection of fresh seafood dishes to set everything right with the world.

-After visiting the square, treat yourself to a refreshing horchata or ice cream at Tío Che, a classic on the Rambla de Poblenou, just a stone's throw from the square.
+After visiting the square, treat yourself to a refreshing horchata or ice cream at Tío Che, a classic on the Rambla de Poblenou, just a stone's throw from Plaça Prim.